datafix-com/dfx-tu-datainsights/README.md

 # ① dfx-tu-datainsights
 DataFix TransUnion Data Insights project

+* 2021.01.07: suggest Warren re-familiarize himself with the TU intercasca and utilities that he took over from George ** This could be a Kfw opportunity
 * 2020.05.28: Electoral CEOs share the view that CoVid19 may dramatically alter Voting
 * * the need for a "fouth" Data source is widely accepted
 * * * effective collaboration with be challenging given the inevitable P.E.S.T concerns